 In pregnancy, a lack of iodine could affect brain development in infants.
 There is no current recommendation in the UK to take iodine supplements during pregnancy and the NHS reckons you should be able to obtain all the iodine you need by eating a varied diet.

 When grown in the right conditions, asparagus can be a good source of iodine for vegans.

 Enjoying this article on vegan sources of iodine?
 Find more vegan nutrition articles here:

 - The truth about B12

 - Can eating a plant-based diet help your thyroid problems?

 - What vegans need to know about choline

-Are we getting enough iodine in our diets?
+Are we getting enough iodine in our vegan diets?